Water Wagon

 • To the sea, to the sea

-“To the sea, to the sea!
-The white gulls are crying, The wind is blowing, and the white foam is flying. ~ J. R. R. Tolkien To the cellar, the cellar.
-The winemaker is crying.
-The aerators are blowing and the white wine foam is flying. ~ A.L.O.
-Usypoet Wine foams when aerated.
-This can be easily seen… Read More »
+The line “To the sea, to the sea!
+The white gulls are crying, The wind is blowing, and the white foam is flying” was written by J. R. R. Tolkien and is often associated with themes of longing, farewell, and the call of the ocean.
+In this verse, the sea is portrayed as a symbol of freedom and… Read More »

 • Sewage treatment oh so easy